felipehogrefe/Expenses/README.md

 - **SourceExpense**
 	- Encapsulates total expenses by source.

-Instead of grouping the Expense data when needed for the views we use these classes to store the totals.
+Instead of querying and grouping the Expense data when needed for the views we use these classes to store the totals.
 This way we update the database every time an Expense is added, removed or edited, notice that doing this we decreases the number of accesses to the database when we need to accesses the totals, as long as the requests for totals are greated than the Expense edits number.
 We no longer need to select all the data and group it when totals are requested.

 ### Back-end
 With the data defined the implementation of the back-end with Spring Boot took into account the interaction between the classes.
 Notice that the uses should be able the edit only Expenses, but when an Expense is edited the values should be reflected into the other classes, adding or substracting values in the correct category, month or source.

-When the server is started it starts to download data from the source, that is done in a separeted thread so we don't have to wait for all the data to be downloaded, it's possible to define how many elements will be downloaded and the size of the elements list, see more at [Important Files](#IMPORTANT-FILES) section.
+When the server is started it starts to download data from the source, that is done in a separeted thread so we don't have to wait for all the data to be downloaded, it's possible to define how many elements will be downloaded and the size of the elements list, see more at [Expenses Application](#ExpensesApplication.java) section.

 ### Front-end
 As there aren't much for the user to do a single page should sufficient for the interaction, all data can be viewed in the same page.
 In order to conceive a comprehensive only a view should be visible at a time, so components were used to display only the selected data.